adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 One of the best exercises I had this year was going through my PRs and consolidating all the comments by theme, which taught me as much about my own code as what other people think about code in general.

-An important perspective when writing code, is understanding how that software will exist through time, what demands will be placed on it, and how the fundemental assumptions will inevitably change.
+An important perspective when writing code, is understanding how that software will exist through time, what demands will be placed on it, and how the fundamental assumptions will inevitably change.
-A big lesson for me this year is learning that a system can start out well, but through product mis-alignment, tight time constraints, and feature expansion, it can become an irreplacable web of sadness littered through your codebase too costly to remove!
+A big lesson for me this year is learning that a system can start out well, but through product mis-alignment, tight time constraints, and feature expansion, it can become an irreplaceable web of sadness littered through your code base too costly to remove!

 On a psychological note, through trial and error I realized I only have so many "high performance" hours in a week where you can be sustainably productive without lowering the quality of the hours you work.
 Some corporations have even found workers are even more productive with 3 day weeks versus 5!